CS3219-AY2223S1/cs3219-project-ay2223s1-g57/README.md

 2. Go to the k8s directory
 3. Create local kubenetes cluster: `sh cluster-create.sh`
 4. Load all the backend services docker images into the cluster: `sh cluster-image-setup.sh`
+5. Create all the database and ingress-controller kubernetes objects by running all the manifest files: `sh dependencies-setup.sh`
+6. Ensure that all the dependencies are running before continuing to the next step.
+Check using `kubectl get po` and ensure all pods are up and running.
+You can check the ingress controller using `kubectl -n ingress-nginx get deploy -w`
-5. Create all the kubernetes objects by running all the manifest files: `sh microservices-setup.sh`
+7. Create all the microservices and ingress kubernetes objects by running all the manifest files: `sh microservices-setup.sh`
-6. The `ingress-object` is dependent on the creation of the `ingress-controller`.
-You can check if the `ingress-controller` has been created using `kubectl -n ingress-nginx get deploy -w`.
-You can check if the `ingress-object` is created using `kubectl get ingress/backend`.
-If the `ingress-object` is not created, wait until the `ingress-controller` is created and re-run `sh microservices-setup.sh`

 ### Populating the questionservicedb